StanfordBDHG/ENGAGE-HF-Firebase/README.md

 Use `startPhoneNumberVerification` to start phone number verification, ultimately leading to adding a phone number to an existing user account.
 When this function is called, a verification code will be sent to the given phone number.
 Once that verification code is received by the user, `checkPhoneNumberVerification` will need to be called with the given verification code.
 Until `checkPhoneNumberVerification` has not finished successfully, the phone number is not active.

+A client application may call this function multiple times to request a new verification code.
+Whether or not a previous verification code is still valid after requesting a new one is unspecified, so one may assume that only the most recent one can be used.

 #### Security

 Any user performs phone number verification for their own account.
 In the foreseeable future, the function is only relevant for patients though.